bcgov/jag-dps/README.md

 Install [Docker](https://www.docker.com/)

-Create a .env file based of `.env.template`
+Create a .env file based of `.env.template` and choose a password for splunk

 run